theodumont/video-logging/README.md

 # Video logging for editing

-Python script that can be used to quickly organize rushes from a video shooting session.
+Python script that can be used to quickly organize rushes from a video shooting session, by:

+- sorting files (type, date)
+- renaming files
+- removing very short videos

 > :pushpin: The tool is not perfect but don't worry, it doesn't break anything :smile: